I KNOW I HAVE WRoTHIS BEFORE BUT NOT

 vibration of life is felt through works of art like a shamanic foot--

 fall, fingerprint.
-I feel poe-artry without memory; poe-artry is under
+Poetry without memory, poe-artry, is under

 my skin.
-It seems I have lived two lives, one with and one without.
+I have lived two lives, one with and one without.

 A Fox Looking at a fox by A Fox means so much to me; I like those